cleanflight/cleanflight/Makefile Manual.md

 ![TARGET-HEX-declaration.png](https://i.postimg.cc/1zNRnyTS/TARGET-HEX-declaration.png)

-   *This rule explains how to create the .hex executable*
+^*This rule explains how to create the .hex executable*

 This rule states: